Skip to contents

 • Columns by which population was stratified during the sampling process (parameter: strata).

 For single stage sampling design a column the argument totals is optional, meaning that a column of the number of PSUs at the first stage does not need to be supplied.
-For this case the number of PSUs is calculated and added to dat using strata and weights.
+The number of PSUs is calculated and added to dat using strata and weights.
 By setting cluster to NULL single stage sampling design is always assumed and if strata contains of multiple column names the combination of all those column names will be used for stratification.

 In the case of multi stage sampling design the argument totals needs to be specified and needs to have the same number of arguments as strata.